 Several studies have been done to measure the effectiveness of music on human brains.
 Jessica Grahn, a Cognitive Neuroscientist, talks about the human mind, brain and it can be altered through music.
 Music doesn’t have special cognitive enhancement functions, however by changing our mood and arousal level, music can enhance our performance.
 Although music might not make us Einstein, it has a profound effect on our minds and bodies.

 Making it in the digital world – True Innovation: Keshav Dhar

-In this talk, Keshav Dhar (Guitarist, Skyharbor and Music Producer) tells the story of Misha Mansoor aka Bulb (Founder and Guitarist, Periphery), how he disrupted the music industry by breaking the traditional rules and embracing Digital paradigm.
-He also tells how he got inspired by Misha Mansoor to write and produce music which eventually turned into a full fledged band Skyharbor.
+In this talk, Keshav Dhar (Guitarist, Skyharbor and Music Producer) tells the story of Misha Mansoor aka Bulb (Founder and Guitarist, Periphery), how he disrupted the music industry by breaking the traditional rules and embracing the Digital paradigm.
+He also tells how he got inspired by Misha Mansoor to write and produce music which eventually turned into a full-fledged band Skyharbor.

 If you be yourself, the world will adjust to you.
 It will also open doors for other people to do things that no one would have ever imagined and make the world a better place.

 To check out our other installments in this series, follow the links below to view them: